Turtle Islands, Tawi-Tawi: Municipality status

-The Turtle Islands were constituted as a 'special municipal district' under the jurisdiction of the Province of Sulu under Executive Order 95 signed by President Manuel Roxas on 13 October 1947.
+The Turtle Islands were constituted as a 'special municipal district' under the jurisdiction of the province of Sulu under Executive Order 95 signed by President Manuel Roxas on 13 October 1947.
 The same executive order proclaimed "the assumption of jurisdiction and administration by the Republic of the Philippines over the Turtle and Mangsee Islands which form part of Philippine territory".
 Under the executive order, a district officer was put in charge of administering the new special municipality.

 The following year, Executive Order 130 was signed by President Elpidio Quirino providing for regular and more usual local government structures.
 The Turtle Islands were constituted as the "municipal district of Turtle Islands" to be governed by article VI, chapter 64, of the Revised Administrative Code.
 It was provided that the provincial board of Sulu shall act as council for the municipal district of Turtle Islands.
 The "district officer of Turtle Islands" was given the new title of "municipal district mayor of the Turtle Islands" and the same powers and duties which pertain to such official in other municipal districts organized under the provisions of article VI, chapter 64, of the Revised Administrative Code, in addition to those prescribed under Executive Order No. 95 in 1947.

 Malaysian annexation allegation controversy

-In 1988, the Manila press announced that Malaysia had annexed the islands.
-Three days of hype, supported by news maps showing the annexation, died away when it was revealed that the "annexation" was the result of the misreading of an American naval chart by a Philippine naval officer.
+In 1988, Philippine press announced that Malaysia had annexed the islands.
+Three days of hype, supported by maps showing the annexation, died away when it was revealed that the "annexation" resulted from a Philippine naval official misreading an American naval chart.
 The officer mistook a deepwater ship route for the boundary of Malaysia's new economic zone.